Fast, affordable Internet access for all.

 These fears are not without reason, given the company’s previous efforts in the region to slow the specter of municipal competition with lawsuits, complaints, and propaganda efforts in its service territory.

-When last we heard that the feasibility study would be released this spring, and while we still have not seen a copy, Waterloo must be encouraged.
+When last we heard the feasibility study would be released this spring, and while we still have not seen a copy, Waterloo must be encouraged.
 The city’s Telecommunications Board of Trustees established a resident-led municipal broadband utility committee on January 27th, giving the group the charge of tackling “risk mitigation, community marketing, digital infrastructure and finance and business strategy” for a future network.

 When the announcement was made, Board Chair Andy Van Fleet said the work would serve as "critical pillars to move this project forward successfully when the time is right to turn the plan into actionable items."